 Trails: Great beginner Skills Park.
 Three short blue-graded trails that merge together as a nearly 3km descent, following the steep Quarry Climb.

 Facilities: Pay parking, toilets, tearoom, bike hire from Comrie Croft Bikes.
-Showers and bike wash are temporarily unavailable due to Covid-19.
+Showers and bike wash.

 Skills courses: Flowschool courses available at certain times during the year, for little shredders!